biography

 Now…

-My process of making a picture is really a study of phenomenology.
+My process of making a picture is really an exercise in phenomenology.
 It's an effort to convey the true and living experience of the human from his or her own knowing.
-I harbor, for example, a great affinity for Black culture and its values, interests, and principles; customs, folklore, and rituals.
-The richness and depth of Black life is, in and of itself, a phenomenon.
+I harbor, for example, a great affinity for culture and its values, interests, and principles; its customs, folklore, and rituals.
+For example, the richness and depth of Black culture is, in and of itself, a phenomenon.

-I think what this question points to is that your time in this incarnation, interacting with people, places, and things is what you make it.
-I so happen to a man that is determined to make the most of time and my passion for photographing interesting subjects, creating visual art, and telling stories through all of it.
+I say all this to say, your time in this incarnation, interacting with and experiencing various people, places, and things is what you make it: As Above, So Below.
+I am determined to make the most of my time and passion for photographing the beautiful and the interesting.

 Parenthetically, I encourage you to click here and explore my books (written under my nom de plume Ba’Khu Olorun).